trevorregister/regional-burn-volunteering/README.md

 #### Features
 * clients to allow for use of cross-module use-cases
+* delete shifts

 #### Refactors
+* new collection: shift-types.
+Contains name, description, and team. shifts ref this.
 * mongoose transactions to preserve atomicity with signups/unsignups
 * controller -> use-case -> repo object destructuring to be consistent across the app.
 Look at AddLead use case as example.
 * update use-cases to patch only text fields (name, description, etc)